 You’ve most likely been forewarned about keeping up to date on all of your estate planning documents.
 However, it’s equally important to remember that you must pay special attention to updating these documents following a divorce.
 Additionally, you should always follow through on the transfer and documentation of assets before the divorce is complete.
 There could be great consequences for failing to address estate planning after divorce and updating your documents and beneficiary designations.

-Avoid Unintended Beneficiaries of Your Estate
+The Consequences: Unintended Beneficiaries of Your Estate

-Estate planning after divorce includes a review of all wills, trusts, retirement accounts, life insurance policies, annuities, deeds, and any other documents that may list your soon-to-be ex-spouse as a beneficiary on the account.
+Estate planning after divorce involves the review of all wills, trusts, retirement accounts, life insurance policies, annuities, deeds, and any other documents that may list your ex-spouse as a beneficiary on the account.

-Moral of the Story – Make Estate Planning After Divorce a Priority!
+Make Estate Planning After Divorce a Priority

 Low-Cost Options For Estate Planning After Divorce

-If you are considering going through a divorce, want to address your new estate planning needs, and want to avoid the high cost of attorney’s fees, contact A People’s Choice for low-cost legal document assistance.
+If you are considering a divorce, want to address your new estate planning needs, and want to avoid the high cost of attorney’s fees, contact A People’s Choice for low-cost legal document assistance.
 Although we cannot give legal advice, A People’s Choice can help you in preparing all the required legal documents to help you revise and update your estate plan without having to hire a lawyer.